 Franklin’s Community Standards policies apply to, but are not limited to, all actions, events, and functions on or near University premises, as well as all components of online courses and virtual meetings and learning.
 Community Standards policies also apply to off-campus student conduct and University-affiliated student activity, including:

 - Academic course requirements or any credit-bearing experiences, such as internships or field trips;

 - Any activity sponsored, conducted, or authorized by the University or by registered student organizations; or

-- Any activity that causes substantial destruction of property belonging to the University or members of the University community or causes serious harm to the health or safety of members of the University community.
+- Any activity that causes substantial destruction of property belonging to the University or members of the campus community or causes significant harm to the health or safety of members of the campus community.

-Students continue to be subject to city, state, and federal laws while at the University, and violations of those laws may also constitute violations of the code.
-In such instances, the University may proceed with student conduct proceedings independently of any criminal proceeding involving the same conduct, and may impose sanctions for violation of the code even if such criminal proceeding is not yet resolved or is resolved in the student's favor.
+At all times, Franklin students are subject to city, state, and federal laws while at the University, and violations of those laws may also constitute violations of the Student Code of Conduct.
+In such instances, the University may proceed with student conduct proceedings independently of any criminal proceedings involving the same conduct, and may impose sanctions for code violations even if such criminal proceedings are not yet resolved or is resolved in the student's favor.

-Based on the circumstances in a given incident, any student who is present when University policies are being violated may be subject to the same disciplinary action as if he or she had committed the violation, as reasonably determined by the appointed resolution officer.
+Based on the circumstances in a given incident, any student who is present when University policies are being violated may be subject to the same disciplinary action as the principal offender(s), as reasonably determined by the appointed resolution officer.
 Students are advised to avoid situations which may put them at risk of disciplinary action.

-The University may take disciplinary action, independent of civil authorities, for activities that take place off-campus if the interests of the University are adversely affected.
-Examples of the University’s interests being adversely affected include, but are not limited to:
+Franklin University may take disciplinary action, independent of civil authorities, for activities that take place off-campus if the interests of the University are adversely affected.
+Examples of Franklin’s interests being adversely affected include, but are not limited to: